npfernandes/ensemblify/README.md

     ```

 ### PULCHRA
 PULCHRA (PowerfUL CHain Restoration Algorithm) is a program for reconstructing full-atom protein models from reduced representations [[3]](#ref3).

-You will need to compile the provided PULCHRA modified source-code, by running:
+To compile the provided PULCHRA modified source-code, you can follow these commands:

-    conda activate ensemblify_env
+1. Navigate to where the PULCHRA source code is located:

+    ```bash
-    cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/pulchra-master/
+    cd ./ensemblify-main/src/ensemblify/third_party/pulchra-master/
+    ```
 <!-- cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/pulchra-master/ -->

+2. Compile the PULCHRA source code:

+    ```bash
     cc -O3 -o pulchra pulchra_CHANGED.c pulchra_data.c -lm
+    ```

-To register `pulchra` as an alias for your PULCHRA executable in your bash shell run:
+3. If you are using a bash shell, you can register `pulchra` as an alias for your PULCHRA executable by running:

+    ```bash
     echo "alias pulchra='$(realpath pulchra)'" >> ~/.bashrc
+    ```

 ### GROMACS
 GROMACS is a molecular dynamics package mainly designed for simulations of proteins, lipids, and nucleic acids [[4]](#ref4).